+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 Teahouses along the route offer Nepali and Tibetan foods such as dal bhat, noodles, momos, thukpa, and porridge.
 Meals are hearty, designed to sustain trekkers through long days of walking.
 At higher-altitude villages, the menu becomes simpler due to limited supplies, so it’s advisable to carry snacks or energy bars for extra fuel.

-Larkya La is the peak of the trek (5,106m) and may prove to be difficult because of the altitude, cold climatic conditions, as well as the steep ascent.
-It requires proper acclimatization, trekking poles, layered clothes and slow pacing.
-The majority of the trekkers schedule a rest day at Samagaon or Samdo, prior to attempting the pass.
+Larkya La is the peak of the trek (5,106 m) and may prove to be difficult because of the altitude, cold climatic conditions, and steep ascent.
+It requires proper acclimatization, trekking poles, layered clothes, and slow pacing.
+The majority of the trekkers schedule a rest day at Samagaon or Samdo prior to attempting the pass.

 Internet and mobile connectivity along the trek are limited and unreliable.
 Lower villages may have patchy mobile coverage, while higher-altitude villages like Samdo and Dharmasala often have no signal at all.
 Some teahouses offer Wi-Fi, but it is usually slow and costly.
 Trekkers are advised to plan for offline navigation and communication during the journey.